Guard Post 20, also known as Building T-64 was originally located at the entrance to Camp Concordia.

 Camp Concordia officially closed on November 8, 1945.
 Many of the buildings were torn down and others were moved.
 Some are still serving as homes in Concordia.
 The only structures remaining at the original location are Guard Post 20, a ware house, some stone walls, the officers club, a few foundations, and the tower which once supported a 100,000 gallon water tank.
 A two story stone guard tower has been reconstructed.

-The POW Camp Concordia Preservation Society has a small museum in Guard House 20, but does not open it on a regular schedule.
+The POW Camp Concordia Preservation Society has a small, but growing museum in Building T9, but does not open it on a regular schedule.
 The Society can be contacted at 121 West 6th Street, Concordia, KS 66901, (785) 243-1710.
 The Preservation Society meets at 7 PM on the second Monday of each month at The Cloud County Museum in Concordia.
 The museum has several exhibits devoted to Camp Concordia.

 To visit the remains of Camp Concordia, go north of Concordia on US 81, 2 miles to Union Road. (also known as Fort Kearney Road) Then turn right (East) on Union Road where you will find the reconstructed guard tower on your left.
 Guard House 20 is a few blocks farther east.

 book CAMP CONCORDIA German POWS in the Midwest, available from Sunflower University Press.